hunto/DIST_KD/README.md

 # Knowledge Distillation from A Stronger Teacher (DIST)
-Official implementation of paper "[Knowledge Distillation from A Stronger Teacher](https://arxiv.org/abs/2205.10536)" (DIST).
+Official implementation of paper "[Knowledge Distillation from A Stronger Teacher](https://arxiv.org/abs/2205.10536)" (DIST), NeurIPS 2022.
 By Tao Huang, Shan You, Fei Wang, Chen Qian, Chang Xu.

 :fire: **DIST: state-of-the-art KD method with an extremely simple implementation (simply replace the KLDivLoss in vanilla KD).**

 ## Updates
+### September 15, 2022
+:fire: DIST was accepted by NeurIPS 2022!

 ### May 30, 2022
 Code for object detection is available.